yamini-kolli/Crop-Recommendation-System/README.md

 ---

 ## 📊 **Dataset Used**
 The ML model is trained on a dataset containing **soil nutrients (N, P, K), pH levels, temperature, humidity, and rainfall** with corresponding crop labels.
 The dataset ensures **accurate and practical recommendations** for farmers.
-    Crop_recommendation.csv

 ---

 ## 🚀 **How to Run the Project**